TheEletricSheep/20_MM-dice-roller/README.md

-Reroll with the right mouse button and invert the dice with the left one
+A Dice Rolling program for the upcoming TTRPG 20mm, to remove dice just click with the right button of the mouse